ZimanErik/EllipticCurveThesis/README.md

 -   **Pollard’s Rho Algorithm**
 -   **Naive Search**

-Alternatively, you can choose to start analyzing the execution of **Shamir's trick**.
+Alternatively, you can choose to start analyzing the execution of **Shamir's trick** or it's alternative - **Naive scalar point multiplication**.

-This provides flexibility for testing and comparing the performance and behavior of these algorithms.

 ## ⚙️ Technologies Used